Hypogonadism in Men—the Many Causes and Effects, New Treatment and Natural Therapies

 Treatment with Testosterone Replacement for Hypogonadism

 Treatment with testosterone therapy is common in men with hypogonadism.
-The objective with this type of treatment is to raise testosterone levels to normal levels in efforts to improve libido, erectile dysfunction, mood, strength, and energy.
+The objective of this type of treatment is to raise testosterone levels to normal levels in efforts to improve libido, erectile dysfunction, mood, strength, and energy.
 In older men testosterone replacement helps protect or slow the progression of osteoporosis.

 How is testosterone delivered?